Nawaf-Alharbi1/Task1_AI/README.md

 - NumPy
 - Pillow

-## Run
+## How to Run

-Open the notebook in Google Colab.
+1. Open the notebook in Google Colab.

-Upload an image.
+2. Upload all project files.

-Run all cells.
+3. Run the notebook.

-The notebook will print the predicted class and confidence score.
+4. Change the image path if you want to test another image.